modernish/modernish/README.md

 * Each stack trap is executed in a new subshell to keep it from interfering with others.
 This means a stack trap cannot change variables except within its own environment, and 'exit' will only exit the trap and not the program.
+  The `--nosubshell` option overrides this behaviour, causing that particular trap to be executed in the main shell environment instead.
+This is not recommended if not absolutely needed, as you have to be extra careful to avoid exiting the shell or otherwise interfere with other stack traps.
 * Each stack trap is executed with `$?` initially set to the exit status that was active at the time the signal was triggered.
 * Stack traps do not have access to the positional parameters.